 In summary, there is public abhorrence that grouse moor managers are allowed to continue operating outside the law and in full view.
 A step change in enforcement action must now be taken by Scottish Government to better protect public interests.
 We recommend a licensing system, including sanctions for licence removal where criminal actions are identified by the public authorities, as a proportionate approach.

-Come back next week for Logan’s second guest blog, which will explore the hopes amongst voluntary raptor workers from across Scotland for outcome of the Werritty Review.
+Logan’s second guest blog, which explores the hopes amongst voluntary raptor workers from across Scotland for outcome of the Werritty Review can be read here

 I hope that my petition PE1705 to parliament, which has recently been forwarded to the Environment, Land Reform and Climate Change committee may assist.
 I am still working on this, suggesting to the government suitable changes to the law which I have no doubt will be supported by the vast majority of MSPs but will still face powerful opposition who may well be able to delay implementation.
 The Poustie recommendations from 2015 for sentencing length increases have still not been implemented, although it is still being claimed that it will be completed in this session.